xiaoxianyu-office/mm/Mobs/Mobs.md

 ```

 #### Display Options
-Sets the display entity options.
+Set the display entity options.
 A list of available display options can be found in the [Display Options](Mobs/DisplayOptions) page
 ```yml
 cool_display: